 Physically and philosophically, Yale College for undergraduates is at the heart of Yale University.
 An extraordinary commitment to undergraduate teaching sets Yale apart from other great research universities in the world.
-More than 80 departments and programs offer approximately 2.000 undergraduate courses each year-many of them taught by Yale's most distinguished historians, literary critics, scientists and engineers, mathematicians, artists and composers, poets, and social scientists.
-Faculty call it a stunningly vibrant intellectual atmosphere that can't happen at undergraduateonly institutions or at research universities that do not focus on teaching.
+More than 80 departments and programs offer approximately 2,000 undergraduate courses each year-many of them taught by Yale's most distinguished historians, literary critics, scientists and engineers, mathematicians, artists and composers, poets, and social scientists.
+Faculty call it a stunningly vibrant intellectual atmosphere that can't happen at undergraduate-only institutions or at research universities that do not focus on teaching.

-School of Engineering & Applied Science As a
+School of Engineering &

-Mechanical Engineering student, help design a hybrid racecar to compete in the SAE (Society of Automotive Engineers) Formula Hybrid International.
+Applied Science Join fellow creators from across Yale in the Center for Engineering Innovation & Design to collaborate, create, and share functional solutions to meaningful problems.

+School of Drama Get a student season pass to the Yale Repertory Theatre and see six plays a year at one of America's leading professional theaters.
+Read original manuscripts from Eugene O'Neill's Long Day's Journey into Night.
+Study light plots from the original production of Gershwin's Porgy and Bess.
+Audition for Yale School of Drama and Yale Cabaret shows.
+Put on student productions at the University Theatre, with 96 feet of fly

+School of Public Health Take a course in epidemiology in conjunction with an independent research project you're working on in a

-School of Drama
+Graduate School of Arts & Sciences

-pass to the Yale Repertory

-Theatre, and see six plays a

-original manuscripts from

-Eugene O'Neill's Long Day's

-Journey into Night.
-Study light

-plots from the original produc-

-tion of Gershwin's Porgy and

-Bess.
-Audition for Yale School

-shows.
-Put on student produc-

-tions at the University Theatre,

-with 96 feet of fly space and

-seating for 624.

-of Drama and Yale Cabaret

-year at one of America's lead-

-ing professional theaters.
-Read

-Get a student season

-Graduate School of Arts & Sciences Continue conversations from graduate-level seminars over coffee and muffins at the Blue Dog Café.
+Continue conversations from graduate-level seminars over coffee and muffins at the Blue Dog Café.
 Take graduate courses in science and engineering, almost all of which are open to undergraduates.
 On Friday afternoons, join undergraduates and graduate students in the Physics department to eat pizza, and hear and present weekly talks on current research.
 Make heads turn as you graduate wearing your yellow hood indicating that you've earned both a bachelor's and a master's degree in Molecular Biophysics and Biochemistry.

-Law School Have lunch in the Law School dining hall with Constitutional Wander the Law School stacks.
+Law School Have lunch in the Law School dining hall with Constitutional Law professor Akhil Amar.
+Listen to speeches by visiting Supreme Court Justices.
+Wander the Law School stacks.
 The Law Library is also a favorite study spot.

+Divinity School

-Divinity School Take a walk to the Sterling Divinity Ouadrangle to enjoy the quiet Georgianstyle campus.
+Take a walk to the Sterling Divinity Quadrangle to enjoy the quiet Georgianstyle campus.
 The courtyard is a great getaway when you want to read outdoors without the distractions of central campus.
 View an exhibition of the artifacts and documents from the personal papers of Protestant missionaries who served in China during the first half of the twentieth century.